If one does not repent, God will whet his sword;Psalm 7:12-13

 Thus, the first two lines of the Hail Mary recall the beautiful greetings of Mary in Scriptures.
 Our repeated greetings throughout the Rosary call her powerful, loving attention to us.
 We ask for her prayers now and at the climax of our Spiritual Warfare, the hour of our death.

-At the same time, we fight off Satan by remind him of his worst failures, each time at the hands of the Lord’s little handmaiden.
+At the same time, we fight off Satan by reminding him of his worst failures, each time at the hands of the Lord’s little handmaiden.
 We ask her to bring us peace, joy, and confidence in our warfare.
 We hope that she will use us to fill up the void left by the devil and his angels by making us into more little soldiers to utterly defeat the devil’s malice in our world.